gerkone/augrl-tum-adlr-ss22/README.md

 ## Milestones
 The key steps for the project are the following:

-- Implement data augmentation techniques on the available datasets
+- Implement data augmentation techniques
 - Test and benchmark the selected offline algorithms in the Mujoco environments (half-cheetah, humanoid), with standard and augmented datasets
-- Extend the analysis to more complex environments, with special focus on generalization and robustness towards changes
-- Implement and experiment with heuristic methods for data quality evaluation and benchmark
-- Consider training using purely artificial data.
-This requires a generator to manufacture plausible trajectories either unsupervised or from the available offline rollouts, then label those trajectories with a reward
+- Exploratory data and downstream reward labeling with a learned reward function

 ## Data augmentation
-The planned augmentations for are
 - __Additive noise__: eg uniform, Gaussian
 - __State mixup__
 - __Adversarial state training__
-- Problem-specific augmentations, dependent on the environment

 ## Related work
 - [d3rlpy](https://github.com/takuseno/d3rlpy) provides high quality implementations of state of the art offline and online RL algorithms.
 We picked it as our codebase